corda/corda-docs-portal/content/en/platform/corda/5.3/deploying-operating/config-users/creating-users.md

 {{% /tab %}}
 {{< /tabs >}}

 Users with the `UserAdminRole` role can change the password of other users using the POST method of the [/api/v5_2/user/otheruserpassword endpoint](../../reference/rest-api/openapi.html#tag/RBAC-User-API/operation/post_user_otheruserpassword).
+When a user with the `UserAdminRole` role changes another user's password, its default expiry time is set to 7 days.
 For example:

 {{< tabs >}}
 {{% tab name="Bash"%}}